matter-labs/zksync-era/docs/specs/blocks_batches.md

 At the time of this writing, the migration has been complete on testnet, i.e. there we already have only the L2 block information returned.
-However, the [migration](https://github.com/zkSync-Community-Hub/zksync-developers/discussions/87) on mainnet is still ongoing and most likely will end on late October / early November.
+However, the [migration](https://github.com/zkSync-Community-Hub/zksync-developers/discussions/87) on mainnet is still ongoing and most likely will end in late October / early November.

 ## Blocks’ processing and consistency checks